If you have ever had a disappointing ragù and want an excellent recipe for a rich, flavoured-packed version, then look no further.

 - 300g tomato purée

-(2) Place the meat on a baking tray and spread out.
-Place into the oven on a high shelf for about 40 minutes or until the meat goes very brown all over the surface.
-Turn the oven down to 110C.
+(2) Place the meat on a baking tray lined with greaseproof and spread out.
+Place into the oven on a high shelf for about 40 minutes or until the meat goes very brown all over the surface with a few crust bits.
+Turn the oven down to 110°C.

-(4) Melt the butter in a large oven-proof pan or casserole dish and add the chopped bacon and vegetables.
-Sweat gently for about 15 minutes, stirring from time to time.
+(3) Melt the butter in a large oven-proof pan or casserole dish and add the chopped bacon, onions, carrots, celery and garlic.
+Sweat gently for about 20 minutes, stirring from time to time.

-(5) Add the browned mince to the pan, scraping the tray to get as many of the crusty bits off of that you can.
-Add the wine and simmer for about 5-10 minutes or until the liquid has reduced a bit.
+(4) Add the star anise, bay leaf and the browned mince to the pan.
+Add the stock and simmer for about 20 minutes or until the liquid has reduced a bit.
+Remove and discard the star anise.

-(6) Add the tomato purée, the basil and a pinch of salt.
+(5) Add the wine, tomato purée, tins of tomatoes, basil, oregano and nutmeg.
 Give it all a stir and bring to a gentle simmer.
+Remove and discard the bay leaves.

 This sounds absolutely luscious but can I be brave enough to actually use 250g of butter!!!